International Summer Postgraduate Institute (ISPI)

 For all programmes once students are in Thesis/Dissertation phase supervision is provided regularly through the summer school programme.
 To compliment this, students also receive on-going support and guidance from the Dissertation/Thesis Supervisory Team through a series of email, Skype and telephone communications.

 Please click on the fees and costs pages for current charges.

 If you need more information please do not hesitate to contact our Academic Programmes Team.

 Whilst studying with us you have several choices of accommodation, including living in one of our residential Colleges, ensuring that our students have the opportunity to experience Collegiate life which creates the Durham difference.
-For the 2017 programme we offer students a special residential rate for St Cuthberts Society Brooks House, which is in walking distance to the School of Education.
+For the 2018 programme we can offer you accommodation at St Mary's College which is a few minutes walk from the where classes will be taking place.